NaveenKumar-3424/AzureCloudTraining/README.md

 - Azure Firewall
 - Virtual Network Peering and VNet Gateway
 - VPN Gateway
+-
+## Azure Virtual Machines
+Objective: Master Infrastructure as a Service (IaaS)
+- Virtualization recap
+- Create a Virtual Machine in Azure
+- Connect to the Virtual Machine
+- Deploy your first application on an Azure VM
+- Virtual Machine ScaleSets for Autoscaling

 ##  Deploying an application behind Firewall on Azure - (PROJECT 1)
 - Practical Hands on video that explains